 7. Your imagination.
 Your imagination is the most important thing you’ll need for the creative process.

 Decide On A Layout For Each Page

 One of the most important things to do before you start an art journal is to decide on a layout for each page.
-This will provide structure and help you stay organized while allowing you to be creative with filling the space.
+This will provide structure and help you stay organized while allowing you to fill the space creatively.

-You can stick to something simple such as a basic grid pattern, or get more intricate with your designs.
+You can stick to something simple, like a basic grid pattern, or get more intricate with your designs.

 Sketch basic shapes and decorations like borders, frames, stars, etc., or draw patterns with dots and lines.
 You can also write quotes, lyrics, or thoughts that motivate you to customize the look of each page further.

-With some planning and effort, you can create an eye-catching sketch journal that will get your creative juices flowing.
+With some planning and effort, you can create an eye-catching sketch journal to get your creative juices flowing.